SpaceFozzy/spacefozzy.github.io/_posts/2025-01-09-visualizing-literature-with-open-source-deep-learning-models.md

 ![A generated image of a scientist in a lab with poor face and hand details](/assets/img/21.png){: width="640" height="640" }
 _"It had acted quite unbelievably in that well-ordered laboratory..."_

+## Conclusion
+So, is it useful yet?
+Absolutely.
+While its original name—“graphic novelator”—suggests an end-to-end comic creation tool, this project is far more suited to weaving illustrations into stories, rather than single-handedly producing a passable graphic novel.
+That’s why I consider it less of a “graphic novelator” and more of a “story-illustrator.”
+But that's okay.
+Growing up, many of the illustrated books I loved focused on setting and atmosphere instead of characters, and that is precisely where the tools currently shine.
+Yes, image models struggle with continuity, but they excel at evoking mood and conveying vivid worlds.

+By combining public domain literature with open-source technology, the project extends a tradition of remixing shared art.
+There is the possibility for a sudden creative expansion: using a freely available cultural foundation to spark new experiences for everyone.
+The constraints preserve the heart of the text while still delivering imaginative visuals—a frame of deep-learning around a familiar story.

+Time to build something with it.